Epidemiology and Treatment of Tinea Capitis

 TLDR Griseofulvin is more effective than ketoconazole for treating tinea capitis in children.

-The study examined 80 children with tinea capitis to understand its epidemiology and compare the effectiveness of griseofulvin and ketoconazole treatments.
+The study involved 80 children aged 2.1 to 11 years with tinea capitis, focusing on the epidemiology and treatment efficacy of griseofulvin versus ketoconazole.
 The majority of infections were caused by Trichophyton tonsurans (74%).
-Griseofulvin proved more effective, with a shorter mean time to achieve a sterile culture (4 weeks) compared to ketoconazole (8 weeks), and a quicker complete scalp clearing (median 60 days versus 108 days for ketoconazole).
-The study highlighted griseofulvin's superior efficacy in treating tinea capitis in children.
+The study found that griseofulvin was more effective, with a shorter mean time to achieve a sterile culture (4 weeks) compared to ketoconazole (8 weeks).
+Additionally, complete scalp clearing occurred faster with griseofulvin (median 60 days) than with ketoconazole (median 108 days).
+The results indicated that griseofulvin was superior in treating tinea capitis in children.

 Discuss this study in the Community →